 Mutually incompatible repetitive inefficiency at scale

 New Zealand has 67 regional authorities.
-Each of these, though being geographically distributed, has roughly the same remit and the same set of problems for which it requires automated systems, usually implemented in software.
+Each of these, though being geographically distributed, has roughly the same remit and the same set of problems for which it requires automated systems.
 There are likely to be in excess of a hundred different areas in which the typical territorial authority deploys a software solution.

 Given the similarities between authority obligations, one might assume that the councils would work collectively, collaboratively, and methodically to catalogue their software requirements, perhaps with the aid of private sector software requirements analysts.
 They could publish a set of well defined standards for private sector suppliers to meet, using their substantial combined buying power to influence the market's offerings, and achieve a consistent set of applications across all of those authorities, with many flow-on benefits like lower costs of training, support, and procurement thanks to consistency and economies of scale.